The Most Perfect 3 Days in Miami Itinerary

 This 3 days in Miami itinerary is the perfect answer for anyone planning a long weekend or extending a layover at Miami International Airport to explore the "Magic City."
 Continue reading to learn more!

 Before traveling to Miami, book your accommodations and experiences ahead of time.
-See the short list of top suggestions below.
+We've pulled together top suggestions below.

 🏨 Top accommodations in Miami